FiberGtag/Float/README.md

 -No Malware
 -Great Devs And Owner
 -Completly Free
-# So Download Float Right Now!
+# Installation
+-Download The Menus Newest Version